leela-zero/leela-zero/README.md

-# Idea
+# Faster Leela Zero using Theano

 The idea is to run the forwarding step of neural network in a seperated process.
 Leela Zero then communicates with the process using UDP packets (sending input boards and receiving the results).

 Current implementation uses theano for the forwarding step.

-Run `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python udpserver.py` to start the server.
-It will load file `best-network` as the weights.
+Run `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python udpserver.py weights.txt batch_size` to start the server.

+It will load file weights.txt and set batch\_size.

 Current server listens at 127.0.0.1:9999 (UDP).

-An important parameter of the udpserver is `QLEN` which is our `batch_size` of the forwarding step.
-My suggestion is to use QLEN == number of threads using by leela zero C++.

-You also need to install `trollius` python package for aync ops.
+You need to install `theano` and `trollius` python packages

 Theano also supports `device=cpu` option.